natalieagus/50002/docs/Labs/lab3.md

 This counter-bit method is just a neat way to produce a frequency divider: instead of thinking “chain DIV flip-flops,” we think “make a DIV-bit counter and tap bit DIV−1,” and that <span class="orange-bold">tapped</span> bit has the same divided frequency.

+{:.warning}
+The output of this frequency divider, whether from a chained DFF or a counter bit tap, is a **data signal** routed through general fabric.
+It must <span class="orange-bold">NEVER</span> be used as a clock pin for any downstream module, especially BRAMs.
+Use it only as input to an `edge_detector` or as a synchronous enable.
+See [Custom Clock Pitfall]({{ site.baseurl }}/fpga/custom-clock-pitfall) for a full explanation of what goes wrong when you do.